This is some text inside of a div block.

 If you're evaluating Whatfix alternatives, you're likely looking for a better way to drive software adoption across your organization.
-While Whatfix is one of the leading digital adoption platforms, it isn't the right fit for every team.
+Whatfix is one of the leading digital adoption platforms, but the right platform depends on your team's size, resources, and how you plan to create and maintain guidance over time.

 Jump to a tool: